1978 PRS, RH01 Formula Ford. Works Car.

 The PRS currently resides in the U.S., where it is actively campaigned in historic racing.

 The PRS comes with 3 log books, and set up information.
-It has a strong Nigel Mortimer Ford 1600 engine, and its period correct Hewland Mk.9 gearbox with inboard rear brakes.
+It has a strong Nigel Mortimer Ford 1600 engine, and period correct Hewland Mk.9 gearbox with inboard rear brakes.
 The PRS runs on Revolution wheels with one race old Hoosiers.
 It still has its originally located, twin, rear side radiators.
 The paint on the PRS is fresh, as are the graphics, mirrors, and new Crow belts.

 Spares include PRS nose with bracket, and 4 Compomotive FF wheels.
-The PRS can also be purchased as a roller, or a roller with a disassembled Formula Ford engine.

 This is a piece of highly successful Formula Ford racing history, for the price of a standard car.
 You can run it with the NorWest FF/Cross Flow Cup Series, and the east coast Royale FF Series.
 Glen Taylor in his PRS Formula Ford is a perennial winner of the Lime Rock Fall Festival.
 This Ex-Devaney PRS would be an excellent entry for events such as the 50th Anniversary Formula Ford Festival at Elkhart Lake, or the Monterey Reunion.
 It can win overall at any of these events.

 The car’s most recent event was the 2019 Lime Rock Vintage Fall Festival.
 The car has previously demonstrated its ability to run at the front with Glen Taylor’s PRS, but was used sparingly at the 2019 Fall Festival event, just enough to keep it fresh, but out of harm’s way.
-Many of the photos posted here show the car at this most recent Lime Rock event.
+Many of the photos posted here show the car at this Lime Rock event.
 Two of the photos feature Steve Nickless sitting in the cockpit.
-Steve is the author of the seminal book on Formula Fords, “The Anatomy & Development of the Formula Ford Race Car.
+Steve is the author of the seminal book on Formula Fords, “The Anatomy & Development of the Formula Ford Race Car.”
 He is familiar with the car’s history, and its original driver, Bernard Devaney.

-The PRS, RH01, can be purchased as a package with the other, orange, PRS, RH02, that is offered for sale here.
+The PRS, RH01, can be purchased as a package with the other, orange PRS RH02, that is offered for sale here.
 The package would also include a trailer.

 We think that now is the time to get one of these cars to participate in the great FF events planned for this year and beyond.
 We recommend you get the best one you can, with the best history, sooner rather than later.
 We race in these series, and they are a whole lot of fun for not a whole lot of money in the racing world.
 We highly recommend it!